configcat/configcat-publicapi-go-client/docs/CodeReferenceRequest.md

 HasFlagReferences returns a boolean if a field has been set.

-### SetFlagReferencesNil

-`func (o *CodeReferenceRequest) SetFlagReferencesNil(b bool)`

- SetFlagReferencesNil sets the value for FlagReferences to be an explicit nil

-### UnsetFlagReferences
-`func (o *CodeReferenceRequest) UnsetFlagReferences()`

-UnsetFlagReferences ensures that no value is present for FlagReferences, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)